 Qingming Festival the Tomb Sweeping Day

-When Is the Qingming Festival?
+When is the Qingming Festival

-Since the Tang Dynasty (618 — 907), the customs and traditions of Cold Food and the Shangsi Festival merged into and formed the Qingming Festival.
+Since the Tang Dynasty (618 — 907), the customs and traditions of Cold Food and the Shangsi Festival merged and formed the Qingming Festival.

-Cold Food Festival
+Cold Food Festival or Hanshi Festival

 Calligraphy of Su Shi (1037 — 1101), Named on Cold Food Festival (Hanshi Tie) — Taipei Palace Museum

-Shangsi Festival
+Shangsi Festival or Double Third Festival

 Painting "Lan Ting Xiu Xi", A Famous Activity to Celebrate the Shangsi Festival, by Wen Huiming (1470 - 1559) — Palace Museum